FloreDz/Flore/README.md

  1 fork the repository
  2 clone it using the link or the terminal
 ## Setting up the project on Android Studio :
- - first , you must have the following dependencies :
+ - First , you must have the following dependencies :
     *  buildToolsVersion "25.0.2"
     *  com.android.support version "25.1.1"
     *  NDK

 ## Reporting bugs
-all the bugs must be declared in the issues https://github.com/chenineazeddine/Flore/issues
+all bugs must be declared in the issues tab : https://github.com/chenineazeddine/Flore/issues

 ## Remarks :
-  - if any one had issues with the gradel version follow these instructions :
+  - if anyone had issues with the gradel version follow these instructions :
     1. File > Settings > Build ,Execution .. > Gradel
     2. Select : use default gradle wrapper